Boost Your Business with eCards

 1. Create an employee recognition program.

 Don’t underestimate the power of showing employees appreciation for a job well done and giving them proper recognition when they go above and beyond the call of duty.
+Regardless of what type of organization you run, whether it’s a business or nonprofit, your employees deserve to be appreciated for the great work that they do.

 According to a Gallup and Workhuman report, employees that receive frequent recognition are 4 times more likely to be actively engaged at work and 5 times more likely to feel connected to their workplace culture.